jphong1111/awesome-ios-developer/README.md

 ## BDD

+BDD improves communication between tech and non-tech teams and stakeholders.
+In BDD, tests are more user-focused and based on the system’s behavior.

 **Behavior Driven Development**

  - Encouraging collaboration across roles to build shared understanding of the problem to be solved